Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic physician, liposuctionist)

-Vitamin C is co-infused with the IV infusion because of it’s ability to recycle the Glutathione.
-That is, it keeps Glutathione in its reduced state (called GSH) inside the cells where glutathione does it’s work.
+Vitamin C is co-infused with the IV infusion because of its ability to recycle the amino acid that is also infused.
+That is, it keeps the amino acid in its reduced state inside the cells where it does its work.

-How long is the treatment and how many are required?
+How long is the IV skin lightening treatment and how many are required?

-The number of treatments required are varied between patients and their expected outcomes.
+The number of treatments required varies and depends on the patients and their expected outcomes.
 Approximately 10 to 12 treatments are a recommended course, depending upon your skin’s response to the infusion.
-These treatments can be administered up to 2 times per week for accelerated results.

 Timing is everything when it comes to achieving the best results.
-Our most commonly prescribed course of treatments is 10 sessions twice a week over the duration of 5 weeks.
-At these intervals we are able to maintain high levels of GSH and Vitamin C within the system to continuously prevent and reverse pigmentation formation.
+Our most commonly prescribed course of treatments is 10 sessions once a week over the duration of 10 weeks.
+At these intervals, we are able to maintain high levels of amino acids and vitamin C within the system to continuously prevent and reverse pigmentation formation.

-IV infusion Vs Supplements and Dietary intake of Glutathione and Vitamin C
+IV infusion Vs Supplements and Dietary intake of amino acids and Vitamin C

-Glutathione is most effective in intravenous form as a result of its molecular make up.
-Glutathione is a chain of three essential amino acids (the basic building blocks) which find the stomach and gastrointestinal tract to be a hostile environment breaking it into three individual amino acids.
-Once their bonds are broken it is no longer known as Glutathione and fail to provide the antioxidant and skin lightening benefits you are expecting.
+This particular amino acid is most effective in intravenous form as a result of its molecular make up.
+It is a chain of three essential amino acids (the basic building blocks) which find the stomach and gastrointestinal tract to be a hostile environment breaking it into three individual amino acids.
+Once their bonds are broken it fails to provide the antioxidant and skin lightening benefits you are expecting.

-For this reason, whilst there are foods and supplements high in Glutathione, it is difficult to obtain sufficient levels of Glutathione through your diet and oral supplementation to achieve significant change within the body.
+For this reason, whilst there are foods and supplements high in this amino acid, it is difficult to obtain sufficient levels through your diet and oral supplementation to achieve significant change within the body.

-Thankfully, modern medicine has allowed the delivery of Glutathione directly into the bloodstream, bypassing the gastrointestinal tract, and remaining in an active state (GSH) to create effective and positive change within the body.
+Thankfully, modern medicine has allowed the delivery of of this amino acid directly into the bloodstream, bypassing the gastrointestinal tract, and remaining in an active state to create effective and positive change within the body.

-Vitamin C can be increased through eating certain foods, including citrus fruits and vegetables, or by taking oral supplements.
-The gastrointestinal system does again play a significant part in the amount of Vitamin C that can be absorbed through the gut along with high doses taken orally leading to digestive disturbances.
-Having the Vitamin C co-infused with the Glutathione intravenous treatment not only ensures their is the correct amount to support and recycle the Glutathione in it’s reduced state of GSH.
-In this reduced state it continues to block the production of pigment and provide its beneficial antioxidant effects.
+Vitamin C can be increased by eating certain foods, including citrus fruits and vegetables, or by taking oral supplements.
+The gastrointestinal system does again play a significant part in the amount of vitamin C that can be absorbed through the gut along with high doses taken orally leading to digestive disturbances.
+Having the vitamin C co-infused with the amino acid intravenous treatment not only ensures there is the correct amount to support and recycle the amino acid in it’s reduced the state.
+In this reduced state, it continues to block the production of pigment and provide its beneficial antioxidant effects.

 Absorption into the bloodstream:

-Glutathione when taken orally is degraded almost 100% leading to an inefficient result.
-On a completely mirrored scale intravenous Glutathione is expected to deliver 100% bioavailability in the blood stream.
-Even liposomal glutathione has very minimal absorption.
+This amino acid, when taken orally, is degraded almost 100% leading to an inefficient result.
+On a completely mirrored scale, intravenously it is expected to deliver 100% bioavailability in the bloodstream.

 The percentage of Vitamin C absorption when taken orally through supplementation or dietary intake is dependent on the amount consumed and the health of the gut.
-It is expected that 70% – 90% is absorbed at doses between 30 – 180 mg a day.
+It is expected that 70% – 90% is absorbed in doses between 30 – 180 mg a day.
 An oral intake of 1g or more per day sees a drop in absorption rate to 50% or less.
-Intravenous doses of Vitamin C allow for higher doses to be delivered to the blood stream without causing digestive disruptions and compromising the absorption rate.
+Intravenous doses of vitamin C allow for higher doses to be delivered to the bloodstream without causing digestive disruptions and compromising the absorption rate.

-What happens when I complete my course of Infusions?
+What happens when I complete my course of IV skin lightening infusions?

 Once the active ingredients of the infusion have left the body they no longer produce a lightening effect on the skin.
 As a result exposure to pigment causing factors, namely UV exposure, will see the skin begin to regain pigment and begin to darken again.
 Steps can be taken to reduce the level of increased pigment.
 Using a high SPF sunscreen, even on overcast days and during times of incidental exposure such as driving, sitting in a sunny window.
 Your practitioner can provide further tailored advice on how to maintain results.